Valerie Mocker | Entrepreneur | Board Member | Tech-for-Good Investor

 Named one of Europe's 40 under 40 leaders, Valerie is an internationally renowned entrepreneur, board member, tech-for-good investor and speaker.
 Her mission: help more people shape the future.

 As an advocate for taking the future into your own hands, Valerie herself became the youngest Director at Europe's innovation fund, Nesta, where she helped many startups, corporates, governments and charities turn digitalisation into a force for good.

 Valerie has often being the only woman and always the youngest (by decades) in the rooms of power - and set out to change that.
-Valerie currently focuses on future-proofing our rooms of power, as a non-executive board member for organisations including Wikipedia/Wikimedia and as CEO of Wingwomen, the platform that trains and lifts up a new generation of 21st century leaders.
+Valerie currently focuses on future-proofing our rooms of power, as a non-executive board member for organisations including Wikimedia, the organisation behind Wikipedia, and as CEO of Wingwomen, the platform that trains and lifts up a new generation of 21st century leaders.